ChoonHean/DSA3101/group_b/inventory/report.md

 ## Output

-The final restocking recommendations are saved in `dataset/quarterly_restock_list.csv`
+The final restocking recommendations are saved in `quarterly_restock_list.csv`

 This output includes the following columns:
 - `cluster_label`